darrenl5941/sep10-freedom-project/blog/entry03.md

 ## Engineering Design Process (EDP)

 I am currently in the fourth step of the _EDP_, planning a promising solution.
 I did this by thinking of future innovations and technology that could be used in _the stock market_.
 This includes the ideas I had such as _stock market predictors_, _stocks as currency_, and _advanced stock tracking apps_.
-All of those things could make managing stocks more conveinient and easy or give them more uses in society.
+All of those things could make managing stocks more convenient and easy or give them more uses in society.

 ---